kennep/dirqd/README.md

 ## Download

-Pre-compiled binaries for Linux, Windows and (Intel) macOS are available on the [releases](https://github.com/kennep/dirqd/releases/latest) page.
+Pre-compiled binaries for Linux, Windows and macOS (ARM64) are available on the [releases](https://github.com/kennep/dirqd/releases/latest) page.

 ## Building